Time to 'revenge shop': China's virus hot spot reopens

 Police set up roadblocks at expressway entrances.
 Only truckers leaving the city to collect food and a handful of other drivers with official passes were allowed through.
 Bus and subway service was shut down.

 President Xi Jinping visited Wuhan for the first time March 10 in a show of official confidence that the virus was under control.
-The next day, the government began to ease controls on Hubei, allowing some factories and other businesses deemed essential to reopen.
+The next day, the government began to ease controls, allowing factories and other businesses deemed essential to reopen.

-On Monday, about 75% of shops in the Chuhe Hanjie mall in the city center were open but many imposed limits on how many people could enter.
+On Monday, about 75% of shops in a city center mall were open, but many imposed limits on how many people could enter.
 Shopkeepers set up dispensers for hand sanitizer and checked customers for signs of fever.

 Buses and subways started to run again Saturday and the train station reopened, bringing thousands of people to the city.